gsajith/workout-tracker/README.md

 # Workout Tracker

+An app which tracks your weight training exercises, # of sets, # of reps, and weight.
+All data is saved locally on your device.

+No accounts, no ads, no payment.
+No supersets, no settings, no data concerns.

 > **Note**: Make sure you have completed the [React Native - Environment Setup](https://reactnative.dev/docs/environment-setup) instructions till "Creating a new application" step, before proceeding.

 ## Step 1: Start the Metro Server